 Creamy Low Carb Chicken Casserole is the kind of meal I rely on when I want dinner to feel steady and familiar without extra work.
 Iโve made it enough times to know it holds up, both in flavor and in how it fits a normal evening.

 As Chef Thomas, I trust recipes that earn their place through repetition, not attention.
-When Iโm planning ahead or rounding out a week of meals, Iโll sometimes pair it with something simple and different, like this Crescent Roll Veggie Pizza, just to change the rhythm while keeping things easy.
+When Iโm planning ahead or rounding out a week of meals, Iโll sometimes pair it with something simple and different, like these creamy mushroom chicken meatballs or a batch of crispy chicken taquitos, just to change the rhythm while keeping things easy.